Wild Willy Barrett: Career

 In the mid-1980s, Barrett started experimenting and recording with a more electronic sound which had been explored in "DK 50/80" and "Birthday Boy" from "Way & Bar".
 Following his mostly single-based approach at that point he recorded two singles, "Old Joe Clarke" and "Rapping on a Mountain", in 1983, which were both released on Carrere Records.
 A single called "The Hitchhiker and the Punk" contained a much more textured and layered sound which was created from using in-studio effects and multi-tracking.
 This culminated, in Barrett's words "By far the most 'off the wall' musical project I have embarked on", in Organic Bondage.
 He made a wooden record sleeve for the album since he did not have the finances to get a sleeve printed.

-In the 1990s, Barrett recorded two albums both featuring his consummate drummer Mark Freeman on cardboard box (an instrument he'd play live).
+In the 1990s, Barrett recorded two albums both featuring his drummer Mark Freeman on cardboard box (an 'instrument' he had played live).
 Far from the electronic sound Barrett had been focussing on in the last decade, these two albums were more organic, specifically the second.
 Mound of Sound had been influenced and recorded on an old English burial mound and features much of the ambience and "feel" that those interring might have felt had they been born in the 21st century.

 Barrett has been performing vocal and strings for Sleeping Dogz, a band that he formed with his partner, Mary Holland, and John Devine, and closed the Cambridge Folk Festival in 2003, 2004, 2005 and 2009.
 He toured autumn 2009 with John Otway and toured with Sleeping Dogz in April and May 2010.